Every home needs cleaning, but are you offering the household cleaner packaging your consumers prefer?

 Next, we want to bring your attention to how your household cleaner packaging can protect your product from the elements.
 When you take this into account, you can increase the longevity of your product and improve consumer satisfaction.

 As one key example, many household cleaners utilize bottles made from HDPE.
 This material resists UV penetration, withstands extreme temperatures during shipping and storing phases, and it is also a non-leaching plastic.
 With an assist from your packaging choices, you can get your product to consumers and help keep them happy until they are ready to purchase your product again.

 Insight 3: Consumers Choices are Influenced by Volume

 Especially for household cleaner packaging, there is no one-size-fits-all solution.
 One household might consist of a young couple, another may be a growing family, and another may be one or two senior citizens.
-Each of those consumers need cleaning products, but each have distinct differences.
-From storage to use, you can be prepared for to meet their needs and expectations.
+Each of those consumers needs cleaning products, but each has distinct differences.
+From storage to use, you can be prepared to meet their needs and expectations.

 Insight 4: Consumers Want More from Eco-Friendly Products

-When you provide eco-friendly products, you complement the growing number of environmentally-conscious consumers.
+When you provide eco-friendly products, you compliment the growing number of environmentally-conscious consumers.
 Even better, you can provide eco-friendly products and more sustainable packaging solutions, too.

 We can help you weigh your options, including if your product is a good fit for using Post-Consumer Resin (PCR) or Post-Industrial Resin (PIR).
 We can also help you consider whether your packaging needs additional structure and quality considerations.
 Bulk pods, for example, tend to need a little more protection from a hard-sided tub rather than a pouch, but these special considerations are less strenuous when you have insight from within the packaging industry.